 - When the camera is turned on, the power-on lamp (green) will light, and then the monitor will turn on (the power-on lamp turns off when the monitor turns on). - To turn off the camera, press the power switch.
-When the camera is turned off, both the power-on lamp and the display turn off. - To turn on the camera in playback mode, press and hold the ▶ (playback) button.
+When the camera is turned off, both the power-on lamp and the monitor turn off. - To turn on the camera in playback mode, press and hold the ▶ (playback) button.
+The lens will not extend.